Find out how accessible our website is, how to report accessibility issues and what to do if you can’t access parts of this website.

 Non-compliance with the accessibility regulations

 Some images contain text, so people with dyslexia or using a screen reader will not be able to read the information.
 This doesn't meet WCAG success criterion 1.4.5 (Images of Text).
-We plan to remove or replace images containing text by September 2020.
+We plan to remove or replace images containing text by the end of September 2020.
 When we publish new content, we’ll make sure our use of images meets accessibility standards.

 PDFs and other documents

 On some pages the label for the form control is not explicitly connected to anything, since it refers to an element ID that does not exist on the page.
 This doesn’t meet WCAG 2.1 success criterion 1.3.1 Information and Relationships.
-We plan to resolve this issue by September 2020.
+We plan to resolve this issue by the end of September 2020.

 On some pages the tabbing order is not logical when navigating using a keyboard.
 This doesn’t meet WCAG 2.1 success criterion 2.4.3 Focus Order.
 We plan to resolve this issue by September 2020.